Raymond Gower: Outside Parliament

 Gower was joint Founder and Director of the first Welsh Unit Trust.
 In 1951, he became a Governor of University College, Cardiff.
 He was made a Member of the Court of Governors at the National Library of Wales that year, subsequently taking up that role at the National Museum of Wales (in 1952) and University College, Aberystwyth (in 1953).
 He was Vice-President at the National Chamber of Trade (1956–); Cardiff Business Club (1952) and South Wales Ramblers (1958–).

 He was also Secretary of the Friends of Wales Society (Cultural), a member of the Welsh Advisory Council for Civil Aviation (1959–62).
 Gower was President of the Wales Area Conservative Teachers' Association (1962–) and the Glamorgan (London) Society (1967–69).

 Honours

 In 1958, he became a Fellow of the Institute of Directors, and was awarded a knighthood in the 1974 New Years Honours List.
 He received the Freedom of the Borough of the Vale of Glamorgan on 13 April 1977.

 Personal life and death

 In 1973, Gower married Cynthia, the daughter of Mr and Mrs James Hobbs.
 His recreations were tennis, squash rackets and travelling in Italy.
 Gower was a member of the Carlton and Royal Over-Seas League clubs.
 He lived in Sully, South Glamorgan.

-He died on 22 February 1989, aged 72.
+On 22 February 1989, he suffered a fatal heart attack at his home following a day on the campaign trail for the Pontypridd by-election, which took place the next day.
+The consequent by-election in Gower's seat was won by Labour's John Smith (not to be confused with the party leader of the same name).